Delicious and satisfying vegan cabbage rolls filled with amaranth, sweet potatoes and lots of spices and seeds.

 And not only cabbage rolls, vine leaves can be stuffed just as you would stuff regular cabbage.

-How to prepare the sauerkraut for filling:
+Prepare the sauerkraut for filling

 The head of sauerkraut I had weighed about 1,5 kg/ 3.3 lbs.
 I got 40 cabbage rolls, but this is not an exact science.
-Some leaves breaks, some are too small to be filled... but you will get between 35 and 45 rolls out of a cabbage of this size for sure.
+Some leaves break, and some are too small to be filled... but you will get between 35 and 45 rolls out of a cabbage of this size for sure.

 - After soaking the sauerkraut, drain well.
 Separate the leaves and rinse them well.
 Place them on a chopping board, one at a time, and remove the lower part of the leaf, where the stem is very thick.